lansingcodes/slackbot/README.md

 If you'd like to help improve lubot, here are some features we'd like to add.
 These are ordered by level of estimated time and difficulty, starting with the shortest and simplest.

 - Update dependencies
-- When someone says `need a ride` or `drive me home`, tell people about [*DriverOnTap*](http://www.driverontap.com/), a local startup formed from people who met at our Ruby meetup!
-Explain that if they can't drive, DriverOnTap will send a driver to their location and drive them and their car home or wherever else they want to go.
-And the first use is only $5!
-The number is (517) 242-7906.
 - Add proper documentation to available commands, [in this format](https://github.com/github/hubot/blob/master/docs/scripting.md#documenting-scripts), so that `lubot help` will properly return info on what lubot can do.
 - Return a list of upcoming and nearby conferences from a specific keyword.
 [Like this](http://lanyrd.com/search/?q=devops&places=midwestern-usa%2Cusa&context=future).
 Maybe get this info from Lanyrd?
 As a possible trigger, maybe have it run on `<keyword> conferences`?